 - Hela's return to Asgard is pretty funny.
 She looks completely bored at her fingernails before turning towards the camera and says in the most deadpan and derogatory way: "It's come to my attention that you don't know who I am."

-- And the exasperated way she snarls "Fine" before slaughtering Asgard's army.
-Her manner is less "You will suffer for this insolence" and more "Let's just get this over with".
+- With the exasperated way she snarls "Fine" before slaughtering Asgard's army, her manner is less "You will suffer for this insolence" and more "Let's just get this over with".